 Come on, everybody get your ears on!
 It's a good, good, good, good time …

 Disneyland Park is rockin’ with DJ Mickey cranking out family-friendly tunes during a dance party nighttime spectacular, frogtastic Mickey and Minnie treats to tickle your taste buds, festive Mickey and Minnie decorations, a new parade float with a giant cake and a whole month of Valentine’s Day fun thrown in the middle.
 What’s the occasion, you ask?
 Why, Mickey and Minnie are 90 years young!
 Our guide to Get Your Ears On — A Mickey & Minnie celebration will make sure you don’t miss a beat of this birthday party.
-This limited-time celebration is ending soon (along with Mickey's Mix Magic) on June 6, 2019, so hop to it!
+This limited-time celebration is ending soon.
+Special celebration food is ending May 27, and the last show of Mickey's Mix Magic is on June 6, 2019, so hop to it!

 What to See and Do at Get Your Ears On